 The more complex an issue, the longer it will typically take to solve.
 The ability to gauge complexity early means you can set appropriate expectations, streamline cross-functional communication, make things right, and improve your customer experience, much faster than you would in the absence of a solid prioritization framework.

 Triaging cases can be very time-consuming and expensive when left to manual effort and traditional process, so having the ability to rapidly understand where cases fall in your prioritization framework will significantly increase peace of mind, and productivity, both in the moment and across planning horizons.

 AI-Assisted Logic: Next-Generation Prioritization

-Using AI-assisted prioritization can help you develop a prioritization framework that reflects what moves the needle for your customers, and your business.
-Incorporating AI can help you route cases by business impact, instead of just timestamp or channel.
+Using AI-assisted prioritization can help you develop a prioritization framework that reflects what moves the needle for your customers based on customer sentiment and customer effort, and your business, based on cost of service.
+Incorporating AI can help you route cases by overall business impact, instead of just timestamp or channel.
 Considering additional factors like customer language and attributes, and whether the nature of the issue is recurrent, can help you understand cases' relative urgency and complexity so that you can prioritize them effectively.
 Furthermore, scoring cases by sentiment and effort can help you predict escalations so you can solve issues before they become risks.
 Thoughtful escalation logic reduces noise and maximizes productivity, while automation keeps all stakeholders on the same page, ensuring nothing slips through the cracks.

 Though all support conversations are important, they are certainly not all created equal, in urgency, complexity, or their impact on the quality of your overall CX.
 Your ability to prioritize effectively is paramount, and incorporating AI and automation into your process will increase your Support team’s performance with less effort, reduce cost per case, and equip Support to be a net contributor to your CX and strategic partner to your organization.